Oscars to require Covid-19 tests for all, vaccines for most

 Nominees and their guests in lower sections of the theatre will not be required to wear masks.
 They will be seated with more distance than usual between groups, the source said.

-Comic actor Amy Schumer, actress Regina Hall and fellow comedian Wanda Sykes will host the awards, the first time three women will emcee the Oscars.
+Comic actor Amy Schumer, actress Regina Hall and fellow comedienne Wanda Sykes will host the awards, the first time three women will emcee the Oscars.